Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Results

 \subsection{Hypotheses}

 Regarding the hypotheses made prior to the experiment (see Section~\ref{subsec:experiment_hypotheses}), we draw the following conclusions:

-\begin{itemize} \item \textbf{H1 is rejected} because our experiment revealed a tendency to underestimate the true magnitude in \textit{Estimate Administrative Unit} tasks when a legend was available. \item \textbf{H2 is partly supported} by our results because we observed that the standard deviation of normalized responses decreased when a selectable legend with grid lines was available in \textit{Estimate Administrative Unit} tasks. \item \textbf{H3 is rejected} because the treatment groups had no significant effect on the participants' accuracy in four out of five numerical-response task types. \item \textbf{H4 and H5 are supported}.
-For task types that required numerical responses, legends and grid lines tended to increase the task completion rates and response times. \item \textbf{H6 is partially supported}.
+\begin{itemize} \item \textbf{H1 is rejected} because the treatment groups had no significant effect on the participants' accuracy in four out of five numerical-response task types. \item \textbf{H2 and H3 are supported}.
+For task types that required numerical responses, legends and grid lines tended to increase the task completion rates and response times. \item \textbf{H4 is partially supported}.
 As expected, we did not observe any significant effect of the treatments on the error rates of the \textit{Find Top} and \textit{Cluster} tasks.
-However, we found evidence that additional features slowed down the responses to \textit{Cluster} tasks. \end{itemize}
+However, we found evidence that additional features slowed down the responses to \textit{Cluster} tasks. \item \textbf{H5 is rejected} because our experiment revealed a tendency to underestimate the true magnitude in \textit{Estimate Administrative Unit} tasks when a legend was available. \item \textbf{H6 is partially supported} by our results because we observed that the standard deviation of normalized responses decreased when a selectable legend with grid lines was available in \textit{Estimate Administrative Unit} tasks. \end{itemize}